Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: Junction-based methods Hamiltonians

 Formally, a displaced-frame Hamiltonian is related to the lab-frame Hamiltonian by a time-dependent displacement transformation $U_{\mathrm{disp}}(t)$.
 If both the Hamiltonian and the quantum state are transformed by $U_{\mathrm{disp}}(t)$, all physical observables are identical in the two frames.
 For an arbitrary drive waveform, one can in principle define such a time-dependent displaced frame by choosing the displacement to follow the full classical response of the linearized circuit to the applied waveform.
 In that construction, the corresponding displaced-frame Hamiltonian cancels the linear drive terms exactly (including during ramps).

 In our workflow, however, we do not construct $U_{\mathrm{disp}}(t)$ explicitly.
 This distinction matters differently depending on what is being compared.
-If the drive is off before and after the pulse, so that the displacement vanishes at the initial and final times $t_i$ and $t_f$, one can choose $U_{\mathrm{disp}}(t_i)=U_{\mathrm{disp}}(t_f)=\mathbb I$.
+If the pulse is arranged so that the displacement vanishes at the initial and final times $t_i$ and $t_f$ (by ringdown and/or waveform design), then $U_{\mathrm{disp}}(t_i)=U_{\mathrm{disp}}(t_f)=\mathbb I$.
 In this case, transition probabilities between eigenstates of the static Hamiltonian evaluated before and after the pulse are identical whether they are computed in the lab frame or in the displaced frame, even if $U_{\mathrm{disp}}(t)$ is never written down explicitly.
 By contrast, reproducing lab-frame populations or coherences \emph{during} the pulse from a displaced-frame simulation would require applying $U_{\mathrm{disp}}(t)$ at intermediate times, or, in its absence, invoking an additional adiabatic connection between lab and displaced eigenstates.

-While working with the full time-dependent displaced frame is possible in principle, it requires obtaining the classical phase trajectory, for example from a transient linear simulation or from the circuit susceptibility convolved with the known waveform.
+While working with the full time-dependent displaced frame is possible in principle, it requires obtaining the classical phase trajectory, for example, from a transient linear simulation or from the circuit susceptibility convolved with the known waveform, as described in Appendix~\ref{app:general_waveforms}.
 In many practical settings, it is simpler to construct a DF Hamiltonian from the steady-state displacement associated with a sinusoidal drive of fixed frequency and amplitude.
 For long, flat pulses, this steady-state DF description coincides with the periodic steady-state response of the driven linear circuit.
 For pulses with finite ramps, it becomes an approximation whose validity is controlled by the ramp conditions derived below.
 When these conditions are satisfied, the ramps adiabatically map prepared lab-frame eigenstates to their displaced counterparts and back, so that the steady-state DF Hamiltonian reproduces the lab-frame transition probabilities evaluated before and after the pulse and provides a reliable interpretation of the driven dynamics.
 When the ramps violate these conditions, additional non-adiabatic features appear in the lab-frame evolution that are not captured by the steady-state DF treatment.

 We illustrate these points by considering a transmon subject to a ramped drive pulse, described by the full lab-frame Hamiltonian

 with drive term (the subscript r denotes quantities associated with the ramp.)